electrikmilk/cherrilang.org/language/custom-actions.md

 # Custom Actions

-You can define your own actions.
-Currently they function more like macros that allow you to paste a set of actions, variables, etc.
+You can define your own actions containing variables, calls to other actions etc. that you can then reference anywhere.

 To define your own action, use the following syntax:

 ```
-action myCustomAction() {
+action myCustomAction(arg1, arg2, ...) {
   // do stuff...
+  nothing()
 }
 ```

 Then reference the action to paste its contents in place of that line.

 ```
-myCustomAction()
+myCustomAction("Hello", "World")
 ```